ayytdfrench/The-Stoker-Serials/encoding-guide.md

     <app>, <rdg>

 Whenever a part of the text deviates from the novel version, nest an `app` tag followed by an `rdg` tag, all within the `p`.
-For the `rdg` tag, specify the version(s) by doing `rdg wit=”#version_id”` and type in the deviation before the `/rdg` end tag.
+For the `rdg` tag, specify the version(s) by doing `rdg wit=”#version_id”` and type the deviation within the tag.
 Multiple `rdg` tags can be placed within the `app`.
 Make sure that all versions are included in an `rdg` tag whenever doing this, so that the different versions can be traced in that moment of the text.
 For example:

     <p>
          This is an example of how multiple versions can display